cloudfleet/blimp-specs/data-model.md

 Every app will expose an HTTP API to give other apps access to its data.
 Apps that need access to another app's data will be linked to the container.

+There might be special cases where multiple apps need access to the same raw storage (filesystem, database).
+This will only allowed for core apps that are vetted by the cloudfleet team.

 ## Interfaces to the outside

 Every app that exposes a web interface will be assigned a port number starting with 10001.